anjelammcgraw/Evaluating-Models-with-Eletheur-AI-s-Evaluation-Harness/README.md

 # 🤖 Evaluating-Models-with-Eletheur-AI-s-Evaluation-Harness

 In this repo, we'll be working with evaluations of models.
-This project was done during Week 3 of AI Makerspace's LLM Engineering Cohort 2 (LLME2).

 ### ⚙️The colab links to the code are found below and will also be included in this repo.